Visit Marsiling and Admiralty Parks on this varied hike in the north of Singapore, with views over Johor and more.

 Make your way to the main entrance of the park, where there are bathrooms and a water fountain to your right.
 Head out of the park and up the road.
 Cross over the main road at the top and into Admiralty Park.

 Once in the park, head straight across the first path junction to reach the mangroves.
 This is one of the most interesting sections of Admiralty Park.
 It looks quite different depending on whether it’s high or low tide.
-When the tide is high, this area is covered in water, and from the boardwalks you can see monitor lizards and fish swimming about below.
+When the tide is high, this area is covered in water, and from the boardwalks, you can see monitor lizards and fish swimming about below.
 When the tide is out the area becomes a field of mud with small streams coursing through.

 Continue along the boardwalk and up the stairs back to the main path.
 Head left and you’ll soon reach a bridge.
 This may cross either a body of water or a small stream in some mud depending on the tides.
 The path continues through some jungle.
 Head left across the next bridge and be surrounded by thick vegetation alongside the stream.

 Turn right on the other side, through more jungle and soon you’ll see some water on your right.
-If the waterlilies are blooming they bring bright colour above the murky brown water.
+If the waterlilies are blooming they bring bright colours above the murky brown water.
 Slightly further on you’ll see another pond in front of a restaurant, Shiok Garden Hotpot.

 Admiralty Park Playground Area